JudeQuintana/terraform-main/mega_mesh_demo/README.md

 ---
 Update 1/29/2024:
- - The Terraform Public Registry is syncing modules correctly again so I've pointed all module sources back to the registry.
- - The new Mega Mesh module is now published and all registry modules will continue to work together.
- - I'm getting questions regarding the difference between full mesh TGWs vs CloudWAN.
+ - Sometimes I get questions regarding the difference between full mesh TGWs and CloudWAN.
 I'm reposting my reply here:

  > I haven't had the chance work with CloudWAN yet.
 I've talked to a few people about the differences.
  >